cabforum/smime/SBR.md

 ###  1.6.4 Conventions

-The key words “SHALL”, “SHALL NOT”, “REQUIRED”, “SHALL”, SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in these Requirements shall be interpreted in accordance with [RFC 2119](http://tools.ietf.org/html/rfc2119).
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in these Requirements shall be interpreted in accordance with [RFC 2119](http://tools.ietf.org/html/rfc2119).

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES